merovex-press/stranded-series/docs/space-travel.md

 ## Spacecraft

 **Design.** Spacecraft are symmetrically built around a frame.
 Propulsion is reaction-based, so a considerable amount of the ship's total mass is its consumable reaction material.
 Ships cannot travel in atmosphere as gravity will crush the frame.
-Travel between planet and orbitals is done through interface vehicles.
-Ships are built like office towers, with small decks stacked on top of each other, which experience gravity only when the ship is under thrust.
+Travel between planet and orbitals is done through interface vehicles. **Ships are built like office towers** (Pringles cans), with small decks stacked on top of each other, which experience gravity only when the ship is under thrust.

 **Travel.** When traveling, ships accelerate to the midpoint of their journey, turn around, and decelerate.
 No dogfights, no Immelmann or Crazy Ivan maneuvers.
 Safe travel means accelerating to a midpoint at 1.0-1.5 G, turn around, decelerate at 1.0-1.5 G, over a period of several days.